soal-one/soal-one-bootstrap/README.md

-# Pequod

-Bootstrappable Cloud Computing Laboratory
+# Bootstrappable Cloud Computing Laboratory

 First take a look at the k0s.yaml configuration and change it to your liking.
 Then: